Skip to content

 4. In the Settings tab, specify your HTTP Method and Request Headers as noted for your use case.

 5. Continue to build out the rest of your webhook as needed.
-Some use cases require specific delivery settings, such as triggering the campaign or Canvas off of a custom event.
+Some use cases require specific delivery settings, such as triggering the campaign or Canvas from a custom event.

 Use case: Increment an integer custom attribute for a counter